 Yes, you can cancel your life insurance policy at any time.
-After applying for cover you'll receive a 30 day cancellation notice which you must send back if you decide not to continue with the policy.
+After applying for cover you'll have 30 days to contact us to change your mind if you decide not to continue with the policy.
 You can also do this if you register and login into My Account, however this must be done within the first 30 days of your policy starting.

 If you cancel within this 30 day period, we will return any premiums paid.
 But if you cancel after this period you won't get anything back.

 To talk to us about cancelling a policy, please call us on:

 03700 600 015

 We may record and monitor calls.
 Call charges will vary.